JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 * **Sharing for collaboration** \- The sharing of research data *within* the confines of a given research effort.
 Typically, this involves one researcher (or team) sharing data amongst themselves and with their collaborators (e.g. statisticians, other research professionals).
 * **Sharing for reuse** \- The sharing of research data *beyond* the confines of a given research effort.
 Most often, this refers to sharing with individuals who were not involved in the data’s acquisition, transformation, analysis, or initial publication.

-But researchers don’t just share data, they also make extensive use of shared data.
+Of course, researchers don’t just share data, they also make extensive use of shared data.
 So it can also be useful to describe data sharing based on direction:

 * **Incoming Data** \- Data that has been acquired or received from an external source (i.e. from parties outside of a researcher’s institution).
 * **Outgoing Data** \- Data that is being shared with an external source (i.e. with parties outside of a researcher’s institution).